robinschiro/MonopolyDeal/README.md

 ## Downloading the game
 To download the latest release of the game, follow [this link](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/robinschiro/MonopolyDeal/tree/master/Release).

+## Prerequisites
+You will need to be running Win7+ with the .Net Framework v4 installed.
+You can download this version of the .Net Framework [here](https://www.microsoft.com/en-us/download/confirmation.aspx?id=17851).

 ## Running the game
 Once you have the game downloaded, you will see two executables.